 Now the Protestant Old Testament in terms of content is practically the same as the Tanakh (the Hebrew acronym for the Hebrew Bible).
 Now there is nothing wrong with the Protestant Old Testament but I think for the following reasons the Hebrew canon is better.
 Given the Bible is a compendium of ancient Jewish texts, it is important to keep its antiquity and Jewishness firmly in view.
 There is very good evidence that the 24 book, tripartite division of the Jewish scriptures into the Law (Torah), the Prophets (Nevi’im) and the Writings (Ketuvim) is how Jesus and largely most other Jews of his era would have thought of the Hebrew Bible (TaNaKh.)
 The Hebrew canon is virtually the same to this day.
 For Christians our belief in the scriptures rests entirely on our allegiance to Jesus Christ so how he conceived of the scriptures should be our way of thinking about it.
 This includes the shape of the canon.
 Not only does the Hebrew canonical order very broadly reflects its development and composition history, it more importantly tells its unique story and through that story gives its theology.

-The Torah is the foundation of all scripture.
-It is the first canon within the canon and all other canonical books are subordinate to it.
+The Torah or the first five books of the Bible traditionally ascribed to Moses is the foundation of all scripture.
+It is the first canon within the canon and it sets the trajectory of the rest of the canon.
 After the Pentateuch (another name for the 5 books of Moses) comes the first section of the Prophets, which after the time of Jesus became known as the Former Prophets.
 It consists of ancient Hebrew historical narrative but viewed through an explicitly theological lens.
-Biblical scholars have identified literary features that show that the Former Prophets are inspired by Deuteronomy and both have been woven together by later editors into single a literary narrative.
-Deuteronomy anticipates exile of the Hebrew people because of covenant infidelity and restoration because of YHWH their god’s unwavering fidelity.
+Biblical scholars have identified literary features that show that the Former Prophets are theologically informed directly by Deuteronomy and have been woven together by later editors into a single narrative bloc known as the Deuteronomistic history.
+Deuteronomy anticipates the exile of the Hebrew people because of covenant infidelity and restoration because of YHWH their god’s unwavering fidelity.
 The Former Prophets track the progression of events that led them to that.
-This Deuteronomistic history is further evidence that the Law and the Former Prophets are a distinct block of scripture with a clear story arc that should be appreciated together.
+This Deuteronomistic history is further evidence that the Law and the Former Prophets are a distinct narrative block of scripture with a clear story arc that should be appreciated together.
 It results in an epic narrative stretching from creation to the start of return from exile.
 It is the longest coherent sequence of books and in terms of word count it is the one of the largest discrete segments of scripture.
 On sheer size alone it cannot be ignored.
-Almost every other book in the Hebrew canon can be plotted in relation to that set of stories or in some some way makes reference to it.
+Almost every other book in the Hebrew canon can be plotted in relation to that set of stories or is referenced in some fashion.
 All these things affirm the primary place it has in the canon.

-While the New Testament canon is not as highly curated as the Hebrew canon, the synoptic gospels and Acts give us a broad timeline that the rest of the New Testament books can mostly be plotted on to.
-They are a good reference point for the New Testament.
-It is clear the Bible of the New Testament is the Hebrew scriptures so it constantly references it in the light of Jesus.
-So the metanarrative lectionary I am proposing represents the Torah, the Nevi’im and the Ketuvim (Ezra-Nehemiah) as well as the Christian addendum with Luke and Acts, which brings the narrative to its zenith and follows its initial aftermath in the world.
-These give you the macro-story of the Bible.
+Though the New Testament canon is not as highly curated as the Hebrew canon, the synoptic gospels and Acts give us a broad timeline that the rest of the New Testament books can mostly be plotted on to.
+It is clear the Bible of the New Testament is Israel’s scriptures so it constantly references it in the light of Jesus.
+So the metanarrative lectionary I am proposing represents the Torah, the Nevi’im (with the Former Prophets) and the Ketuvim (with Ezra-Nehemiah).
+It continues with the Christian addendum with Luke and Acts which brings the narrative to its zenith with Jesus and follows its initial aftermath in the world through the Church.
+Together these give you the macro-story of the Bible.

 Reflecting on these insights has made me reconsider how the Bible ought to be approached.
 In this case what is the the best reading plan?
 Reading the Bible is a good thing regardless and there is not only one way to read it.
 That being said there are better ways to read the Bible than others.
 My proposed reading plan works on certain assumptions of good reading habits.

 Firstly, except on good reason, the Bible should not be read in piecemeal chunks.
 That is how we have been taught to read the Bible but strangely enough we do not do the same for any other book.
-Read large chunks, preferably the whole book, in a sitting.
+We aim to read large chunks at a time.
 The longest books in the Bible are about the length of a novella so it is certainly doable in a day or even a weekend at most.
 The other assumption I work of is that reading scripture is a life time activity.
 While I do appreciate year long reading plans, it’s too quick and too fragmented.
 While it is nice to have the achievement of reading the entire Bible under your belt, and it is certainly a goal to be pursued, doing it at the expense of being impacted by it is not worth it.
 Taking your time to go through the core narrative and then attacking other books is a slower process but it gives you time to appreciate what scripture is actually about in all its fullness.

-The purpose of my metanarrative lectionary is to give the intrepid explorer of scripture the master map, highlight the main path and therefore give them the confidence to explore the other paths that feed into it because they have there bearings straight knowing where the main path is.
-Once you are familiar with the controlling narrative when you dive into the Psalms or Zephaniah or any other book for that matter you are better oriented with what they are referencing and how scripture is even more interconnected.
+The purpose of my metanarrative lectionary is to give the intrepid explorer of scripture the master map, highlight the main path and therefore give them the confidence to explore the other paths that feed into.
+I want people to get there bearings straight when the read the Bible.
+Once you are familiar with the controlling narrative when you dive into the Psalms or Zephaniah or any other book for that matter you are better oriented with what they are referencing and how it is all interconnected.